Cindy Hsu Bio | Wiki

 She is quite reserved when it comes to matters of the heart.
-Therefore, it is difficult to tell whether Cindy is actually dating or single.
+Therefore, it is difficult to tell whether Cindy is actually dating, married, or single.
 However, she has an adopted daughter named Rosie whom she spends her free time.
 Cindy’s marital status remains single.

 Cindy Hsu Daughter

 Cindy is a single and loving mom to her adopted daughter Rosie.
 She has mentioned her in her book called Bringing Rosie Home.
 Whenever Cindy is off from work, she goes to school concerts or picnics, and on free evenings orders Indian food or Chinese for dinner.

 She was born in Honolulu, Hawaii, USA, and attended Virginia Tech where she studied and graduated with a degree in Communication Studies

 She currently works for WCBS-TV in New York as an anchor and reporter.
 Cindy has been working with the TV station since 1993 when she joined the network.
 Currently, she anchors the weekend morning newscasts with Andrea Grymes.
 Prior to joining WCBS-TV, Cindy worked for WFRV-TV in Green Bay, Wisconsin, and WTOV-TV in Steubenville, Ohio as an anchor and reporter.

 She began her career journey at WTVR-TV in Richmond, Virginia where she served as an associate producer.
 Whenever Cindy is off-duty, she spends her time performing community work and is also much involved with the Asian-American Community.
 Moreover, she has served on the Advisory Board of Apex and is also a Big Sister of the board, a group that connects Asian Professionals with recent immigrants and young people who need guidance.